joefarebrother/inf-chess-tc/common-defs.md

 (a weaker notion in which you only must win against all *computable* strategies can be considered; and the difference is meaningful for some infinite chess positions.
 [TODO: reference]. this notion wil not be considered here.)

 For a system to be "Turing complete" is not a very precise concept especially when there's no notion of the system "running by itself".
-Typically what is meant is "some interesting question about the system is undecidable (via reduction to the halting problem)" For infinite chess, this question will be "Does white have a (computable) winning strategy?"
+Typically what is meant is "some interesting question about the system is undecidable" (via reduction to the halting problem) For infinite chess, this question will be "Does white have a (computable) winning strategy?"

 I will aim to prove the following strongest reasonable definition for TC: